zuyux/cholo/README.md

-# kapu
+# kapo

 ## 🛡️ A Browser Wallet for Bitcoin & Layer 2s

-**kapu** is a lightweight in-browser wallet designed to onboard users to the Bitcoin ecosystem and its main Layer 2 protocols like Lightning Network, Stacks, and Rootstock.
+**kapo** is a lightweight in-browser wallet designed to onboard users to the Bitcoin ecosystem and its main Layer 2 protocols like Lightning Network, Stacks, and Rootstock.
 Built for Web2 simplicity with Web3 power.

 ---